sevenseasofbri/Orbital-README/README.md

 This allows the user to import the generated itinerary to the Google Calendar which is accessible both as an app and as a website.
 We use the [Google Calendar API](https://developers.google.com/calendar) which implements safe login to the users account using [OAuth2](https://developers.google.com/identity/protocols/oauth2) and allows the Itinerary Generator to create an event in your Google calendar.
 **Need for this feature:** From our previous milestone, a common suggestion was to make the application more portable such that it may be used on a smartphone.
 We decided that syncing our application with a widely used app like Google Calendar would allow users to access their itinerary from the comfort of any device.
 ~ IMAGES ~

+### Features to be Completed (Ideally by Milestone #3)
+1. _Addition of Constraints to Itinerary Generation_
+As mentioned before, we plan to take into consideration opening/closing hours of places the users want to visit to help generate the desired itinerary.
+This will require us to revamp our algorithm to withstand more testing in terms of accuracy (eg. Restaurant timings).
+**Need for this feature:** To improve quality of itinerary created and make it more accurate and usable as possible.

+2. _Complete UI/UX of the Website_
+Our current method of input is quite cumbersome for the user to enter values.
+We plan to fix this next milestone
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for